williamtengit/Opacity_EP-EFA_TAC_TN/README.md

                                     Fig 3. the reverse of the FA shown in Fig 2.

-By running "test_EFA_Opacity.py" in PyCharm, one can obtain the opacity properties of EFA described in "EFA_model1.py", and the total running time of the program.
+By running "test_EFA_Opacity.py" in PyCharm, one can obtain the opacity properties of EFA described in "EFA_model1.py", and the total execution time of the program.

-By running "test_FA_Opacity.py" in PyCharm, one can obtain the opacity properties of FA described in "FA_model1.py", and the total running time of the program.
+By running "test_FA_Opacity.py" in PyCharm, one can obtain the opacity properties of FA described in "FA_model1.py", and the total execution time of the program.
 By changing the "Max_Domain = 40" to other numbers in the files of "FA_model1.py" and "FA_model1_reverse.py", one can set the finite domain of the event parameters.

 The total running time in my computer is as follows (When the total running time exceeds 300 seconds, we will consider the program timed out.).

+	Table 1 : The total execution times for the verfication of opacity properties of EP-EFA and FA models in finite domains

 ![total_time](https://github.com/williamtengit/Opacity_EP-EFA_TAC_TN/assets/68321173/edba36fb-9ddd-4fd4-9f2e-3e0b4628abda)